nikolapantic-inter/nils-goksor-louvre/README.md

 ## Setup

 In the project root folder, run `npm i` to install dependencies.
-Then, start the website by running `npm run dev`
+Then, start the json db server needed to save/load galleries, `npx json-server --watch db.json --port 1337`.
+Lastly, start the website by running `npm run dev`

 ## Tech desicions